ivan-usov-org/bec/docs/source/developer/scans/scan_stubs.md

 (developer.scans.scan_stubs)=
-# Scan stubs - the building blocks of a scan
+# Scan Stubs - The building blocks of a scan
 In order to simplify the creation of new scans, BEC provides a set of scan stubs that can be used as building blocks for new scans.
 The scan stubs are located in `bec_server/bec_server/scan_server/scan_stubs.py`.
 The following scan stubs are available:

 *Device operations*